 A fantastic group of colorful flowering plants the feathery flowers of the all species are long lasting and add a real splash of color to any garden.

 - V. pritzelii has beautiful dark pink flowers .

 - V. grandiflora has flowers of a golden color.

 - V. grandis or ‘Scarlet feather flower’ has deep red flowers befitting its common name.

 - V. fastigata is a low growing variety commonly called the ‘Mouse Featerflower’.

 - V. muelleriana

 How to Grow Verticordia

 In terms of growing conditions and care all Verticordia require an extremely well drained soil, it seems that varieties grafted onto rootstock of hardier relatives such as Darwinia citriodora are better suited for the home garden.

-V.drummondii, V. fragrans, V. etheliana, V. insignis, V. mitchelliana, V. monadelpha or ‘woolly feather flower’, V. nitens, V.nobilis, V. oculata and V. tumida are other species worth considering, all are rewarding, but remember the grafted species of Verticordia are a little more forgiving.
+V. drummondii, V. fragrans, V. etheliana, V. insignis, V. mitchelliana, V. monadelpha or ‘woolly feather flower’, V. nitens, V.nobilis, V. oculata and V. tumida are other species worth considering, all are rewarding, but remember the grafted varieties are a little more forgiving.